csegura/portera/readme.md

 ### Note

-As always there are a lot of things todo. this was a hobby for this days, but if you want to do portera better no doubt in contact with me.
+As always there are a lot of things to-do. this was a hobby for this days, but if you want to do portera better no doubt in contact with me.
+I'm novice in node, not programming, this is my second program, I'm willing to learn more ...

-### Related Efforts
+### Related Efforts & Thanks

 - [renderjson](https://github.com/caldwell/renderjson) - thanks to David Caldwell <david@porkrind.org> by the great renderjeson plugin, used in portera webpage.
 - [chartjs](https://github.com/chartjs/Chart.js) - thanks to all chart.js team.